1and1/ioc-unit/README.md

     * Datasources must be simulated using an in memory database (H2)
     * Messagequeues must be simulated in memory (mockrunner)
     * TransactionAttributes on EJBs must be handled in a correct way (at least not ignored)
+    * @Startup-annotated Beans must be initialized so that other beans might refer to them indirectly.
+Sometimes there were problems because of the lazy initialization of ApplicationScoped Beans.
     * you must be able to fill @Resource annotated fields by "something", which handles the calls in a feasable way.
     * You must be able to handle or simulate arbitrary situations which are possible in an asynchronous working environment, as it is an ejb-server.
     * Sometimes it might be necessary to test using more than one thread.
 The test-container must be able to handle this as well.